Collection Development and Maintenance Policy

 • Special needs of library patrons for materials in accessible formats

-As a rule, the Children’s Room collection contains materials best suited to the abilities and interests of library users from birth through approximately Grade 6, while teen materials are those best suited to the abilities and interests of library users from approximately Grades 7 to12.
-Library materials for teens and children will be selected by professional staff who specialize in youth library services with the same care and judgment, and following the same criteria, as materials for adults.
+As a rule, the Children’s Room collection contains materials best suited to the abilities and interests of library users from birth through approximately Grade 6, while teen materials are those best suited to the abilities and interests of library users from approximately Grades 7 to 12.
+Library materials for children and teens will be selected by professional staff who specialize in youth library services with the same care and judgment, and following the same criteria, as materials for adults.

-In serving children of school age, the Library’s role is to provide supplementary materials to enrich the resources available to them and their teachers through the educational system.
+In serving children of school age, the library’s role is to provide supplementary materials to enrich the resources available to them and their teachers through the educational system.
 Textbooks will not be purchased unless they constitute the best available source of information on a subject.
-The purchase of multiple copies must consider the usefulness of the items for general library purposes.
+The purchase of multiple copies must consider the usefulness of the items for general library purposes; the library will not purchase multiple copies of books or other materials specifically for use by students.
+Responsibility for providing materials for student use rests with the Board of Education.

 CHOICE OF LIBRARY MATERIALS BY MINORS

-Therefore, it is the policy of the Canton Public Library that parents and guardians, not the library staff or trustees, are responsible for monitoring and approving the borrowing of materials by their minor children.
-Only parents or guardians may restrict their own children from borrowing specific library materials.
+Therefore, it is the policy of the Canton Public Library that parents and guardians, not the library staff or Board, are responsible for monitoring and approving borrowing of materials by their minor children.
+Only parents or guardians may restrict their own children from accessing or borrowing specific library materials.
 Parents or guardians who wish their children not to have access to certain materials should accompany or otherwise inform their children.
-The library staff and trustees cannot and do not act in loco parentis.
+The library staff and Board cannot and do not act in loco parentis.

 GIFTS